Utah EV Incentives, Tax Credits and Rebates

 Does Utah have tax credits for new electric vehicles?

 No, Utah does not offer tax credits for new electric vehicles.
-Utah residents can only qualify for the federal EV tax credit.
+Previously, Utah residents could qualify for the federal EV tax credit, but it no longer applies to EVs purchased after Sept.
+30, 2025.

 Do extended warranties cover electric vehicles?